benallen-dev/delta-match-schedule/README.md

 The one on their website returns incorrect data, and searches and filters clientside which isn't great.
 This is my experiment to see how hard it would be to build a better version.

+## PS - 9 months later

+It really wasn't that hard

 ## How to run

 Start yourself off with a good old-fashioned